magicaltrap/chatbot/README.md

 |'can i play facebook games on it?'  |'No it is only a reader'|
 |'is it user friendly?'              |"Yes, it's pretty simply and standard functionality is easy to learn how to use."|

-- settle on a reasonable minimum and maximum sentence length to speed up training
+- Settle on a reasonable minimum and maximum sentence length to speed up training

 # Training #